stacksjs/stacks/README.md

 # buddy deploy:views # deploys views to AWS (or other configured provider)
 # buddy deploy:all # deploys all your code

-buddy cloud:clean-up # removes cloud setup
+buddy cloud:cleanup # removes cloud setup
 buddy cloud:remove # removes cloud setup
 buddy cloud:add --jump-box # adds a jump box to your cloud setup